 How Much Meeting Waste Truly Exists?

-One would expect that meetings led by your organizational leaders are the most effective on average.
+On average, one would expect that meetings your organizational leaders conduct are the most effective.
 Is that the case in your company?
-How do you analyze the way time is spent in your organization’s meetings?
+How do you analyze the way people spend time in your organization’s meetings?
 What percentage of that time investment adds value?
 I regularly interface with a lot of people in many different organizations.
 Rarely do I meet folks that measure and trend meeting effectiveness over time.

 - Without regular data for this key work process with high resource demands, how can one improve it?

 - How much waste exists in your meetings?

 - What do your daily, weekly, and monthly meeting waste trends reflect?

 In order to assess the degree to which a given meeting adds value, you have to first define clear goals for EACH meeting type.
 To help you define such meeting goals, consider these questions:

 - Who are the customers of the meeting’s output?